voducthuan/US_patent_classification/README.md

 # README

-This repository includes python source codes, Jupiter files, result analysis and dataset containing 12,344 patent records for the tasks Patent Classification.
+This repository includes python source codes, Jupiter files, result analysis and dataset containing 12,344 patent records for the task "Patent Classification".
 The program has employed a deep learning method BiLSTM to classify patents based on Invention Titles, Abstract Context with word embeddings.

 Library requirements
 - tensorflow (>=2.0)